 Via the press release:

-Hilton Worldwide today announced that Hilton HHonors members can now receive an exclusive discount on room rates by booking directly through its brand websites, award-winning Hilton HHonors mobile app and reservation call centers, or through preferred corporate travel partners and approved travel agents.
+Hilton Worldwide today announced that Hilton Honors members can now receive an exclusive discount on room rates by booking directly through its brand websites, award-winning Hilton Honors mobile app and reservation call centers, or through preferred corporate travel partners and approved travel agents.
 This guaranteed discount is available at more than 4,500 hotels around the world.

 “Our customers don’t need to worry about sorting through a dizzying array of websites, enduring hundreds of clicks and wasting hours of time.
 They can be assured that booking a room directly with us at any of our hotels doesn’t require extensive searching and price checking to find the best prices online,” said Geraldine Calpin, chief marketing officer at Hilton Worldwide.